 The procedure involves repairing the hiatal hernia; a defect in the diaphragm (breathing muscle) that weakens the lower esophageal sphincter.
 The next step involves wrapping the upper part of the stomach (fundus) around the base of the esophagus.
 This reinforces the lower esophageal sphincter and helps it to function normally.
 Laparoscopic Nissen Fundoplication surgery stops reflux with reliability above all other existing therapies.

 Studies have shown that up to 90% of reflux patients treated with Laparoscopic Nissen Fundoplication, by an experienced surgeon, have complete resolution of their GERD related symptoms.
 The success rate of laparoscopic Nissen Fundoplication, when performed by an experienced surgeon, in a dedicated center for acid reflux disease, like Houston Heartburn and Reflux Center, is more than 99%.
-Complication rate of laparoscopic Nissen Fundoplication in our center is less than 1%.
-The latest guidelines from the American College of Gastroenterology indicate that in appropriately selected patients, laparoscopic reflux surgery is more cost effective than lifelong medical treatment.
+Dr. Darido has successfully performed more than 1000 Nissen Fundoplication surgeries in his career.
+The latest guidelines from the American College of Gastroenterology indicate that in appropriately selected patients, laparoscopic reflux surgery is more cost-effective than lifelong medical treatment.

 Download a case study presentation by Dr. Elias Darido